bmarley/RxRetroBus/README.md

     Clients clients = new Clients(retrofitBuilder, bus);
 ```
 You'll need to either expose the clients and bus as static variables on the global App Object or use
-Dagger/Another DI injection to wire them into your classes.
+Dagger/Another DI injection framework to wire them into your classes.

 ### Annotations and Their Uses
 #### GenerateEvents
 Annotate Retrofit interfaces with this annotation, supply the baseUrl of the given API in the arguments.
-As the name suggests, the baseUrl will be used as the base URL when building the retroface client.
+As the name suggests, the baseUrl will be used as the base URL when building the retrofit client.

 ```java
 @GenerateEvents(baseUrl = "http://api.blarley.com/")